Chaoyingz/flect/README.md

 Turning ideas into web app fast.

 Use Pydantic models in the backend that correspond to the properties of React components in the frontend.
-This enables you to develop visually appealing and interactive user interfaces using Python.
+This enables you to quickly develop interactive and beautiful UIs using Python.

 ## Documentation